How to remove Google reviews

 - Make things right with the reviewer

-- Use these templates for your review responses if you’re not sure how to word your replies
+- Consult these templates for your review responses if you’re not sure how to word your replies

-- Do not let your emotions get the best of you
+- Stay calm, and don’t let your emotions get the best of you

-- Remember: Your job is to provide the best customer service
+- Remember that your job is to provide the best customer service

 - Include your company’s contact information so they can reach out for support

-Be sure to check out our guide on how to respond to positive reviews so you’ll find yourself searching for the right words to say.
+Be sure to check out this guide on how to respond to positive reviews if you find yourself searching for the right words to say.

 Google understands that some fraudulent reviews may not be automatically flagged by the company’s spam detection filters.

-Flagging a fake review allows the team at Google to take a look at the content and decide whether or not it should be removed.
-Keep in mind that Google won’t get involved if there’s a difference in opinion between you and your customers about what has happened and it can take the company several days to review flagged reviews.
+Flagging fake reviews and offensive content allows the team at Google to review the content and decide if it should be removed.
+It may take them several days to check flagged reviews and illegal content.
+Keep in mind that Google won’t get involved if there’s a dispute between you and your customer about what happened.

-If a review is especially harmful in nature or contains extremely inappropriate content, you may want to escalate the issue by getting in touch with Google Small Business Support either online or via social media by tweeting at @GoogleSmallBiz.
-It’s a good idea to include a screenshot of the issue you’re following up on.
+If a review is especially harmful or contains extremely inappropriate content, escalate the issue by getting in touch with Google Small Business Support online or via social media, tweeting at @GoogleSmallBiz.
+It’s a good idea to include a screenshot of the issue you are reporting.

-For serious situations, you may consider working with a lawyer to submit a Legal Removal Request if you believe the content contained in a review is in violation of the law.
+For serious situations, consider consulting a lawyer to submit a legal removal request if you believe the content in a review violates the law.

 One of the best ways to offset bad reviews is to get new reviews added to your listing.

-By asking your customers for reviews at the right time — immediately after a positive customer experience, you can get more online reviews that contribute to your digital marketing strategy, SEO and overall online reputation across Google, Yelp and other key review sites.
+While review gating is frowned upon, there are steps you can take to get more positive reviews.
+By asking your customers for reviews at the right time — immediately after a positive customer experience — you can get more online reviews.
+These efforts contribute to your digital marketing strategy, SEO and overall online reputation across Google, Yelp and other key review sites.

-For Google specifically, check out our advice to get more Google Reviews for your business, as the process for asking for reviews from your customers is a little different for each review platform.
+For Google specifically, check out this advice to get more Google Reviews for your business, as the process for asking for reviews from your customers is a little different for each review platform.

-At Broadly, we’re obsessed with helping local businesses grow by helping our clients gain new reviews and provide excellent customer experiences.
-Our experts are here to help your company get more reviews, streamline communications with both your team and your customers, revamp your website and more.
+Broadly is dedicated to helping local businesses grow by gaining new reviews and providing excellent customer experiences.
+Our review management experts can show you how to get more reviews for your company, streamline communications with both your team and your customers, revamp your website and more.